Kagunuzi River: Course

 The Gitenge River forms above the Lake Rwegura in the Parc national de la Kibira.

 It flows west-southwest between Cibitoke Province to the north and Bubanza Province to the south, and joins the Kagunuzi, which continues along the provincial border.

 The combined river enters the Ruzizi River to the sought of Ndava, Cibitoke.

 Watershed

 The Kagunuzi watershed covers about 425 km2.

 Elevations range from 2661 to 788 m.

 Monthly average rainfall varies by region from 74 to 137 mm.

 As of 2020 the Kagunuzi basin had 1992 ha of irrigated land.

 Environment

-The surroundings of Kagunizi are a mosaic of agricultural land and natural vegetation.
+The surroundings of the Kagunizi are a mosaic of agricultural land and natural vegetation.

 The area is densely populated, with 319 inhabitants per square kilometer as of 2016.

 Savannah climate prevails in the area.

 The average annual temperature in the area is 23 C.

 The warmest month is August, when the average temperature is 26 C, and the coldest is January, with 21 C.

 Average annual rainfall is 1,086 mm.

 The wettest month is December, with an average of 154 mm of precipitation, and the driest is July, with 3 mm of precipitation.